-Level III offenses are acts whose frequency or seriousness impact the safety of students and staff and are directed against persons or properties.
-These misbehaviors could endanger the health and safety the individual or other individuals.
+Level III offenses are acts whose frequency or seriousness disrupt the learning climte of the school and are directed against persons or properties.
+These misbehaviors could endanger the health and safety of those in the school.

 Examples of Level III Violations Including but not Limited to: